The eLicensing system is back online. The launch of the new and improved system has been postponed to spring 2021. Learn

 - Confirm you have a valid form of government-issued identification.

 You will need to include the following documentation in your application:

 - A copy of an official transcript for every college/university attended.

 - At a minimum, a copy of an official degree-conferred transcript from a regionally accredited college or university that demonstrates both a bachelor's or higher degree and completion of an approved teacher preparation program.

 - Unofficial transcripts are never accepted.
 Please do not include them in your application.

 - Transcripts from institutions outside the US must be in English or include an authentic English translation and be accompanied by a NACES member organization course-by-course equivalency report.

-- Out-of-state applicants who completed an alternative preparation program and who have not yet accrued the three years' fully licensed experience must also include an official, signed letter from the department of education in the state in which you completed the alternative program confirming that the program you completed was indeed state-approved.
+- Out-of-state applicants who completed an alternative preparation program and who have not yet accrued the three years' fully licensed experience post-preparation must also include an official, signed letter from the department of education in the state in which you completed the alternative program confirming that the program you completed was indeed state-approved.
 It must also outline the program requirements for the alternative program you completed.

 - Score reports for any Colorado State Board of Education-approved exams passed.
 (Contact PLACE, PRAXIS and NES exam administrators)

 - Do not include results for exams other than those specifically accepted by the state of Colorado.